A guide aimed at local groups who are interested in setting up a community energy project.

 The £15m RCEF is aimed at helping rural communities in England access funding to carry out feasibility studies for renewable energy projects, fund pre-planning studies and preparation of planning applications.
 RCEF funds will support eligible rural projects including wind, solar, biomass, heat pumps, anaerobic digestion, gas Combined Heat and Power (CHP) and hydro through initial grants at stage 1 (less than £20,000) and loans at stage 2.
 For further information and details of how to apply, see the WRAP website.

 Community groups may also be eligible for tax relief through the Enterprise Investment Scheme (EIS), details of which can be found on the HMRC website.
-In the Autumn Statement 2013, an outline of a new social investment tax relief were given, which may be of benefit to communities.
-Information will be available in due course on the GOV.UK website.

 Shared Ownership Taskforce